jackdobinson/aopp_obs_toolchain/USAGE.md

 	NOTE: FITS uses Column-major storage and 1-indexing (like Fortran).
 However, Python uses Row-major storage and 0-indexing (like C).
 This has the effect of reversing the python numbering and adding one everywhere.
-I.e. In Python, the axes named (0, 1, 2), as we have done above, a FITS file calls (3, 2, 1).
+I.e., In Python, the axes named (0, 1, 2), as we have done above, a FITS file calls (3, 2, 1).
 Therefore, in the above format, "slice0" operates on axis M+1 in FITS numbering, and "sliceM" operates on axis 1 in FITS numbering.
 These specifiers use the PYTHON convention,